frengor/rust-cc/README.md

 }
 ```

-## The algorithm
+## The collection algorithm

-The basic idea is similar to the one presented by D. F. Bacon and V.T.
-Rajan in ["Concurrent Cycle Collection
+The main idea is to discover the roots making use of the information contained in the reference counter,
-in Reference Counted Systems"](https://pages.cs.wisc.edu/~cymen/misc/interests/Bacon01Concurrent.pdf),
-but the actual `rust-cc` algorithm is a little different.
-For example, a separate counter is used during tracing instead of decrementing the reference counter itself and an
-intrusive linked list is used instead of a vector for possible roots of cyclic garbage.
-This makes the collector more resilient to random panics and failures in general.

-> **N.B.:** `rust-cc` is *not* an implementation of the algorithm proposed in the linked paper in Rust and it was never
-> intended to be so.
-The paper is linked only for reference to previous work and because there's no documentation about
-> the actual algorithm yet :upside_down_face:.
+instead of having them from another source.

+Usually, in garbage collected languages, the runtime has always a way to know which objects are roots (i.e. objects
+accessible from a pointer on the stack).
+However, since Rust has no runtime, this information isn't available.
+This way,
+garbage collectors implemented in Rust for Rust programs have a very difficult time figuring out which objects can be
+deallocated and which cannot because they can still be accessed by the program.

+`rust-cc`, using the reference counters, is able to find the roots at runtime while collecting, eliminating the need to
+constantly keep track of the roots.
+This is also the reason why the standard `RefCell` can be safely used inside
+cycle collected objects for interior mutability.

-Also, `rust-cc` cycle collector should be generally faster than mark-and-sweep garbage collectors on big (and fragmented)
+Moreover, the implemented cycle collector should be generally faster than mark-and-sweep garbage collectors on big
-heaps, since there's no need to trace the whole heap every time it runs.
+(and fragmented) heaps, since there's no need to trace the whole heap every time it runs.

+If you're interested in reading the source code, the algorithm is described more deeply in [CONTRIBUTING.md](./CONTRIBUTING.md#the-collection-algorithm).

 ## Benchmarks